 - A. Temporary and casual employees are not entitled to holiday pay; - B. In order to receive pay for a designated legal holiday, employees shall be in a work or paid leave status on their scheduled work day immediately preceding and following the holiday, or must have worked on the stated holiday.
 An employee absent without authorized leave on their scheduled work day before or after a holiday will not receive pay for that holiday.
 All holidays will be paid in the pay period that they fall; - C. Eight (8) hours of holiday will be paid to all qualified full-time employees no matter the department worked.
 Part-time employees will receive holiday pay on a pro-rata basis; - 1.
 Employees on FMLA will not be paid holiday pay. - 2.
-Employees out on paid Administrative Leave will be paid for holiday pay. - When a holiday falls during an employee's vacation, the day shall be counted as a holiday, not a vacation day; - E. When a holiday falls on a Saturday, it will be observed on the preceding Friday, and if the holiday falls on a Sunday, it will be observed on the following Monday, unless the Commission chooses to designate it otherwise; - F. Holiday pay in lieu of time off may be granted by the Commission.
+Employees out on paid Administrative Leave will be paid for holiday pay. - D. When a holiday falls during an employee's vacation, the day shall be counted as a holiday, not a vacation day; - E. When a holiday falls on a Saturday, it will be observed on the preceding Friday, and if the holiday falls on a Sunday, it will be observed on the following Monday, unless the Commission chooses to designate it otherwise: - F. Holiday pay in lieu of time off may be granted by the Commission. - G. In addition to the designed holidays, each employee is entitled to eight (8) hours holiday leave in August during the week of the Roosevelt County Fair as approved by the Board of Commission Nov.
+15, 2022.
+The employee must have the approval of their immediate supervisor to use the holiday time during fair week.
+This will follow section 10.3 in regards to payment.